k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 ### I. Creating a New LU

 - Create a [new LU](/articles/03_logical_units/05_create_a_new_LU_object.md) on the Studio.
-It is recommended to run a discovery before creating the LU as the Web Studio gets the relations between the tables from the Catalog's artifacts.
+It is recommended to run Discovery before creating the LU as the Web Studio gets the relations between the tables from the Catalog's artifacts.
 - Deploy it to Fabric.

 ### II.
 Adding the TDM Setup to the LU